 On the last day of your stay, program sessions are scheduled to end by 11:30 am.
 Checkout is at 12:00 noon, and lunch is included in your stay (available from 11:30 am to 1:30 pm).

 1440 Multiversity is located in Scotts Valley, California, less than 15 minutes (6 miles) north of the city of Santa Cruz, and 1.5 hours (70 miles) south of San Francisco.
 The San Jose airport (SJC) is a 40-minute drive to campus.
 There are direct flights into San Jose from Los Angeles, Portland, Seattle, Phoenix, Denver, and Las Vegas, with flight times ranging from 1.5 to 2.5 hours.

 On-site parking at 1440 Multiversity is limited.
 Given the immersive and all-inclusive nature of our on-campus experience, you do not need a car during your time with us.

-We strongly encourage guests to take advantage of our shuttle service to and from downtown San Francisco and area airports, use a ride-share service, carpool, or hire a taxi.
-Details on shuttle services and ride-share discounts can be found in our Bay Area Transportation document
+We strongly encourage guests to take advantage of our shuttle service to and from the city of San Francisco and the San Jose airport, use a ride-share or shuttle service, carpool, or hire a taxi.
+Details on shuttle services and ride-shares can be found in our Bay Area Transportation document

 The three closest airports to 1440 Multiversity are: